NotAnyMike/dummy_model/readme.md

-## This is the readme file
+# This is the readme file

-to run, just run it on python
+to run, just run it on python `python main.py`

-# The types of events are:
+## The types of events are:
 1. A person needs a driver
-2. A person just arrived/a driver is free
-3. Match of a driver and a person
+2. Match of a driver and a person
+3. A person gets into Driver
+3. A person just arrived/a driver is free